JBEI/edd/docs/Developer_Setup.md

 While optional, this step is highly recommended, if only to enable features like emailing yourself when errors occur, or making use of Django `DEBUG` features and the Django Debug Toolbar.
-Rename the file `settings/example` to `settings/__init__.py`, and make edits there.
+Copy the file `settings/example` to `settings/__init__.py`, and make edits there.

 Some additional changes to aid in development can be made by changing the